-Results 1–10 of 39 for "Review"X related to "People: April 2006" Refine Your Search Refine Your Search TopicTherapy (6)Children (2)Sexuality (2)Autism (1)Death & dying (1) 3 more... [+] Parenting (1)Sex (1)Sexual abuse (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (4)2011 (5)Author/ContributorAuerbach, John (2)DeMattos, Susan (2)Rothschild, Louis (2)Ahbel-Rappe, Karin (1)Ainslie, Ricardo (1) 27 more... [+] Basseches, Harriet (1)Charles, Marilyn (1)Clements, Marcelle (1)Eigen, Michael (1)Eisold, Barbara (1)Grand, Sue (1)Hall, Jane (1)Harris, Judith (1)Himes, Mavis (1)Kaley, Harriette (1)Masling, Joseph (1)Most, Charles (1)Newman, Marilyn (1)Nierenberg, Ona (1)Rabate, Jean-Michel (1)Raubolt, Richard (1)Rebeta, James L. (1)Russell, Glenda M. (1)Stafford, Mark (1)Stolorow, Robert D. (1)Strenger, Carlo (1)Suchet, Melanie (1)Takooshian, Harold (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Thurer, Shari (1)Zelan, Karen (1)Hide details Results 1–10 of 39 Previous 1 2 3 ...
+Results 1–10 of 39 for "Review"X related to "People: April 2006" Refine Your Search Refine Your Search TopicTherapy (6)Children (2)Autism (1)Death & dying (1)Lesbian, gay, bisexual, transgender (1) 4 more... [+] Pain (1)Parenting (1)Sex (1)Sexual abuse (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (4)2011 (5)Author/ContributorAuerbach, John S. (2)DeMattos, Susan (2)Rothschild, Louis (2)Tessman, Lora Heims (2)Ahbel-Rappe, Karin (1) 27 more... [+] Ainslie, Ricardo (1)Basseches, Harriet (1)Charles, Marilyn (1)Clements, Marcelle (1)Eigen, Michael (1)Eisold, Barbara (1)Grand, Sue (1)Hall, Jane (1)Harris, Judith (1)Himes, Mavis (1)Kaley, Harriette (1)Masling, Joseph (1)Most, Charles (1)Newman, Marilyn (1)Nierenberg, Ona (1)Rabate, Jean-Michel (1)Raubolt, Richard (1)Rebeta, James L. (1)Russell, Glenda M. (1)Stafford, Mark (1)Stolorow, Robert D. (1)Strenger, Carlo (1)Suchet, Melanie (1)Takooshian, Harold (1)Tejirian, Edward J. (1)Thurer, Shari (1)Zelan, Karen (1)Hide details Results 1–10 of 39 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Engaging Autism: Using the Floortime Approach to Help Children Relate, Communicate, and Think (Book Review)Greenspan and Wieder’s comprehensive book on Autistic Spectrum Disorder (ASD) describes in detail how their “engagement” model is radically different from past and present methods of assisting autistic youth.
 Review 2.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 3.Masud Khan: The Myth and the Reality (Book Review)Susan DeMattos' review of Roger Willoughby's book.
-This is one of three biographies written about the life and works of Masud Khan.Review 6.Handbook of Psychology and Sexual Orientation (Book Review)This book is divided into four sections, each covering a range of chapters under a broad heading, and shows us just how far we have come as a field.Review 7.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
-Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)8.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review 10.Hate and Love in Psychoanalytic Institutes (Book Review)Jane Hall's review of this book by Jurgen Reeder.
-In his book, Reeder conducts a thorough analysis of the Psychoanalytic Institute System.Review Previous 1 2 3 ...
+This is one of three biographies written about the life and works of Masud Khan.Review 4.All Things Shining: Reading the Western Classics to Find Meaning in a Secular Age (Book Review)The authors re-envision modern spiritual life through the examination of literature, philosophy, and religious testimony, and teach us how to rediscover the sacred, shining things that surround us every day.Review 5.In Praise of Infidel (Book Review)Ayaan Hirsi Ali’s autobiography is the story of a highly intelligent, courageous young woman, contending with widely opposing traditions, at a time of enormous historical transition.
+It also describes a different culture of childhood and its effects.Review 6.Handbook of Psychology and Sexual Orientation (Book Review)This book is divided into four sections, each covering a range of chapters under a broad heading, and shows us just how far we have come as a field.Review 7.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
+Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)8.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review 9.Hate and Love in Psychoanalytic Institutes (Book Review)Jane Hall's review of this book by Jurgen Reeder.
+In his book, Reeder conducts a thorough analysis of the Psychoanalytic Institute System.Review 10.Key Ideas for a Contemporary Psychoanalysis: Misrecognition and Recognition of the Unconscious (Book Review)This discusses the complex task of identifying and examining the key ideas for a contemporary psychoanalytic practice, and covers the problems that face the field of psychoanalysis for its future development.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 39 for "Review"X related to "People: April 2006"